agenium-scale/boost.simd/doc/tutorial_distance.md

 \notebox{We use aligned memory to ensure correct behaviour and highest performance}

-**Boost.SIMD** comes with many useful functions for performing vectorized computations.
+**@projectname** comes with many useful functions for performing vectorized computations.
 In this example we use the `+`, `-`, `sqr` and `sqrt` functions.
 The `sqr` functions calculates the square of each element of a __SIMD__ vector.
 The first step is to fill a `pack_t` with the X and Y coordinates of the reference point.
 We then apply the formula shown above for calculating the distance between two points.